Does Kendall Jenner Have A Boyfriend? Model Spends Time With Clippers Player Blake Griffin In NYC

 Following several weeks of dating rumors, the model and athlete further sparked rumors of a romance when they were photographed together in the Big Apple, which is quite a long distance away from their homes in Los Angeles.

-On September 12, TMZ shared a photo from Kendall Jenner’s latest outing with the Los Angeles Clippers player and revealed that the duo had grabbed dinner together at celebrity hotspot Carbone before venturing to a nearby movie theater to see the horror flick It.
+On September 12, TMZ shared a photo from Kendall Jenner’s latest outing with the Los Angeles Clippers player and revealed that the duo had grabbed dinner together at celebrity hotspot Carbone before venturing to a nearby movie theater to see the horror flick IT.

-In the photo, Kendall Jenner was wearing an oversized sweater with a pair of tennis shoes while her rumored love interest sported a striped T-shirt, jeans, and tennis shoes.
+In the photo, Kendall Jenner was wearing an oversized sweater with a pair of tennis shoes, while her rumored love interest sported a striped T-shirt, jeans, and tennis shoes.

 Kendall Jenner and Blake Griffin were first seen together in Los Angeles in mid-August.